The NRA wants these to be allowed in

 But even that is not safe.
 In some areas, the number of fatalities from shootings into homes is on the rise.

-A Course of Action: (to stem the tide of lethal shootings)
+A Course of Action:

 It is time that modern digital electronics be employed to help catch those who are perpetrating crimes such as drive-by shootings.